HarryJamesGreenblatt/A-Riff-In-React/docs/02-architecture.md

 - **Shared SQL Server**: Instead of provisioning a new, costly Azure SQL Server for each project, all templates are designed to deploy their databases to a single, pre-existing shared server (e.g., `sequitur-sql-server` in the `db-rg` resource group).
 - **Dedicated Databases**: Each project provisions its own dedicated database (e.g., `riff-react-db`) on the shared server.
 This provides complete data and schema isolation between applications.
-- **Cross-Resource Group Deployment**: The database is deployed to the shared server's resource group using a dedicated Bicep module (`infra/modules/sqlRoleAssignment.bicep`), which is the best practice for deploying role assignments for a parent resource (the server) located in a different resource group.
+- **Cross-Resource Group Deployment**: The database is deployed to the shared server's resource group using a dedicated Bicep module (`infra/modules/sqlRoleAssignment.bicep`), which is the best practice for deploying child resources (the database) to a parent resource (the server) located in a different resource group.

 This pattern provides the best of both worlds:
 1.  **Cost Efficiency**: Avoids the high cost of running multiple SQL server instances.